Public speaking nerves is something which can effect even the most seasoned and talented professional.

 It’s the best way to connect with them emotionally.

 When you feel that connection yourself, it feels great and will build your confidence.

-As far as public speaking and presenting is concerned there really is no more effective way of connecting with your audience than making eye contact with them.
-It really is the jewel in the crown of high impact presenting.
+As far as public speaking and presenting is concerned, there is no more effective way of connecting with your audience than making eye contact with them.
+It really is the ‘jewel in the crown’ of high impact presenting.

 14. Please make them feel something

 Switch your mindset, energy and focus to connecting emotionally with your audience.